Mr Keat Ooi Orthopaedic Spine Surgeon

 Robotic surgery is a surgical technique that uses robotic technology to assist with spinal procedures.
 This innovative approach has potential advantages over traditional freehand techniques.

-Robot assisted surgery can be used to assist with spinal fusion surgery to treat various spinal conditions such as herniated discs, spinal stenosis, scoliosis and degenerative disc disease.
+Robot assisted spine surgery can be used to help with spinal fusion surgery to treat various spinal conditions such as herniated discs, spinal stenosis, scoliosis and degenerative disc disease.

 I wrote a detailed article all about it here.